qemus/passt/.github/readme.md

 Prebuilt packages of [Passt](https://passt.top), a tool that provides user-mode networking for virtual machines.

-Unlike the the official distribution, these binaries have all their isolation features removed, as they are incompatible with Docker's default security policies.
+**Beware**: Unlike the the official distribution, the binaries in these packages have all their isolation features removed, as those are incompatible with Docker's default security policies.
+So only use them inside a Docker container, otherwise just use the official ones.

 # passt: Plug A Simple Socket Transport